nuodb/node-nuodb/README.md

 | Await   | --- | 1d |

 The goal of the second phase is to complete the integration of each work area, inclusive of unit tests.
-The steps and current status
+The steps and current status are:

 |   STEP  |   STATUS  |  DURATION |
 |---------|:-------------:|------:|